lucaspiller/spicy-bbq/README.md

 ## Requirements

-The script is build in Bash script, and only uses common tools found on *nix systems.
-If you are on OSX or Linux it should just work.
-If it doesn't let me know why!
+Spicy BBQ is written in shell script, and only uses common tools found on nix systems.
+If you are on OS X or Linux it should just work.
+If it doesn't, let me know why!

 ## Usage